mohdtorabi/tweeter/README.md

 # Tweeter Project

-Tweeter a SPA based on Twitter. in this Front-End concentrated project jQuery HTML5 and CSS3 was used along node JS and Express.
+Tweeter page is SPA based on Twitter. in this Front-End concentrated project jQuery HTML5 and CSS3 was used along node JS and Express.

 ## Final Product